cjneidhart/brick/README.md

 // with the addition of '$' and '_' to denote story and temporary variables.
 @($inventory = ["apple", "sword", "cloak"])

-// "if", "for", "while" and "switch" work like their JavaScript counterparts
+// "if", "for", and "while" work like their JavaScript counterparts
 @if ($inventory.length === 0) {
   Your inventory is currently empty.
 } @else {